Vectarious/mbrasoveanu/feedback.md

 The projectile program, though is good, I get the correct answers and the default arguments are working as encoded.
 The one thing that isn't in the program is the graph - you have a function that would graph the results, but it is never called.
 ## Mar 16
 I didn't see much progress this week.

+I wasn't able to work much last week because all of the sudden changes.
+I have just uploaded my "motion.py".
+I think what I struggled with the most was writing the correct syntax for converting the units.
+I'm not sure if that's the right approach.